Vaginal hysterectomy

 You shouldn't lift anything heavy or do any exercise for at least six weeks after a vaginal hysterectomy.
 You may be able to drive after four weeks.
 And, depending on your job, you could go back to work between four to eight weeks after the operation.
 Your consultant will let you know when you can get back to your usual routine.

-Vaginal hysterectomy Consultants
+Our Vaginal hysterectomy consultants

 Mr Ioannis Kotsopoulos